staberas/Contract-Services/readme.md

 What the contract currnetly do :

-*It only accepts input from 2 only sources the user and the proffesional (Access control) *It returns funds if invalid input is accepted
+*It only accepts input from 2 only sources the user and the proffesional (Access control).
+*It returns funds if invalid input is accepted.
-*You can cancel the contract if you have second thoughts
+*You can cancel the contract if you have second thoughts.

 Will be updated soon